manuelbomi/Enterprise-Kubernetes-for-MLOps-DevOps-Automation/README.md

 ##  3. What the YAML Files Do

 Kubernetes uses **YAML files** as blueprints to describe what you want it to create or manage.
+YAML files essentially tells Kubernetes what you want it to do.

-These are **declarative** — meaning you describe the *desired state*, and Kubernetes figures out *how* to reach it.
+These are **declarative** — meaning you describe the *desired state*, and Kubernetes figures out *how* to do or reach it.

 ---